 The thing about Amazon is that they have so many different subscriptions and programs, it can be hard to keep track of what they all include.
 There’s Prime, there is Audible, there is Amazon Kids +, there’s Prime Reading and First Reads and probably a dozen others that I don’t even know about.

+The next most common question asked is how much is Kindle Unlimited?
 It usually costs $9.99 per month and then you can read as many books as you want from the Kindle Unlimited library.

 Some FAQs about Kindle Unlimited